LukasLechnerDev/ClickableAreasImages/README.md

 Download
 ========

-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle:

 ```gradle
     allprojects {